 TIP: Only blend potato soups gently, for a very small amount of time and on low speed otherwise you’ll end up with a gluey mess.

 Carrot soup can be bland and boring.
 Szechwan carrot soup is not.
 This soup has carrots of course, but it also has hot pepper flakes, a lot of ginger and peanut butter to give it more flavour than any other carrot soup you’ve had.

 TIP: If you rarely use ginger but sometimes do, grab a hunk of it next time you’re at the grocery store and freeze it.
 It freezes perfectly and you’ll never be in that whole “CRAP … all I need is a piece of ginger to finish this recipe” spot again.

 This sausage and vegetable soup is one I stole from a moment in time when I was doing a Paleo challenge with a Crossfit group.
 I’ve since denounced both insanties but continue to enjoy the soup.
 While sitting quietly.
 Eating hunks of bread chased with a mashed potato milkshake.

 TIP: If you don’t want to eat Fire Broth soup for the rest of your life half this recipe.

 I can’t even begin to tell you how many black bean soup recipes I tried before finding one that was really, really great.
 THIS Black Bean Soup one is really, very great.
-It’s base is an Epicurious recipe that I fiddled with a few times before deciding I didn’t need to fiddle with it anymore.
+It’s easily one of my favourite fall soup recipes. t’s base is an Epicurious recipe that I fiddled with a few times before deciding I didn’t need to fiddle with it anymore.
 It has a deep, dark, black bean flavour with hits of cumin, lime and a base of orange juice.